 Through its student survey, The College Student Report, NSSE annually collects information at hundreds of four-year colleges and universities about first-year and senior students’ participation in programs and activities that institutions provide for their learning and personal development.
 The results provide an estimate of how undergraduates spend their time and what they gain from attending college.

-NSSE provides participating institutions with a variety of reports (see below for more information about each report).
-These NSSE generated reports typically summarize responses for WSU first-year students and seniors, alongside responses from students from three customized comparison groups of peer institutions (see the “Selected Comparison Groups – All University” report for more information about these comparison groups).
+The NSSE provides participating institutions with a variety of reports (see below for more information about each report).
+These NSSE generated reports typically summarize responses for WSU first-year students and seniors, alongside responses from students from one or more customized comparison groups of peer institutions (see the “Selected Comparison Group – All University” report each year for more information).

-This high-level summary of responses to related NSSE questions provides an overview on ten distinct aspects of student engagement, organized by theme: Academic Challenge, Learning with Peers, Experiences with Faculty, Campus Environment.
+This high-level summary of responses to related NSSE questions provides an overview of ten distinct aspects of student engagement, organized by theme: Academic Challenge, Learning with Peers, Experiences with Faculty, Campus Environment.

 This report presents question-by-question student responses to NSSE.
 For student responses to NSSE’s demographic questions, see the “Respondent Profile – All University” report.

 This topical module includes a set of questions only for first-year students and a set only for seniors.
 First-year questions focus on academic perseverance, help-seeking behaviors, and institutional commitment, while the senior questions explore post-graduation plans, links between the academic major and future plans, and confidence with skills developed during college.
 Note that the peer institution comparison group for this topical module report is further customized based on the available institutions that also participated in this module.